Most English academic vocabulary is from classical roots. So are a surprising number of very common English words.

 Why should this matter to you?
-Recognizing a fairly small number of classical (Latin and Greek) roots can increase your English comprehension dramatically.
-Those classical roots form a part of many more English words.
-They can give you a clue to the meaning of unfamiliar words you read.
+Recognizing even a small number of Greek and Latin roots can give you clues to the meaning of unfamiliar words you read.

-As a result, you can read more fluently, without stopping to look up as many words.
-Even more important, you can guess at meanings when you can’t use a dictionary (for example, during a test!)
+As a result, you will read more fluently, without stopping to look up as many words.
+Even more importantly, you can guess at meanings when you can’t use a dictionary-- for example, during a test!

 Most English words with classical roots have come from Latin by way of French.
 After the Norman Conquest in 1066, French was the official language of England for several hundred years.